 His work is held in the New Zealand High Commission, Singapore and in most of the museum and art gallery collections in New Zealand, including the Auckland War Memorial Museum; Waikato Museum of Art and History, Hamilton; Dowse Art Museum, Lower Hutt; Manawatu Art Gallery, Palmerston North; Sarjeant Gallery, Whanganui; Hawkes Bay Art Gallery and Museum, Napier; Christchurch Art Gallery, Christchurch; Otago Museum, Dunedin and the Suter Gallery, Nelson.

-His work has often been illustrated in the New Zealand Potter magazine and is represented in several books including Craft New Zealand, Doreen Blumhardt and Brian Brake, 1981; Studio Ceramics, Peter Lane, 1983; Ceramic Form, Peter Lane, 1988; Profiles - 24 New Zealand Potters, Cecilia Parkinson and John Parker, 1988; Contemporary Ceramic Art in Australia and New Zealand, Janet Mansfield, 1995; 100 New Zealand Craft Artists, Helen Schamroth, 1998; Raku-Investigations into Fire, David Jones, Cornwood Press, 1999; 500 Teapots, Lark Books, 2002; 500 Bowls, Lark Books, 2003, Crafted by Design, Jeanette Cook, Random House, 2005 and The Best of 500 Ceramics, Lark Books, 2012.
+His work has often been illustrated in the New Zealand Potter magazine and is represented in several books including Craft New Zealand, Doreen Blumhardt and Brian Brake, 1981; Studio Ceramics, Peter Lane, 1983; Ceramic Form, Peter Lane, 1988; Profiles - 24 New Zealand Potters, Cecilia Parkinson and John Parker, 1988; Contemporary Ceramic Art in Australia and New Zealand, Janet Mansfield, 1995; 100 New Zealand Craft Artists, Helen Schamroth, 1998; Raku-Investigations into Fire, David Jones, Cornwood Press, 1999; 500 Teapots, Lark Books, 2002; 500 Bowls, Lark Books, 2003 and Crafted by Design, Jeanette Cook, Random House, 2005.

 All Rudd's work is hand built, the majority pinched and coiled, a technique of adding thick coils of clay to the piece then pinching, squeezing and shaping the clay as it is extended.
 Once the forming process is completed the work is scraped and the form refined.
 The making process being relatively slow necessitates several days work being spent on some pieces.
 His shapes evolve rather than begin as separate ideas and new works often hark back to previous pieces but take on a new dimension.